cheerful/freckle-apidocs/entries.md

 ### Entry attributes

-* minutes (*required*)
+These are the **required attributes** when creating new entries:

-  Amount of time which should be tracked for the entry in a valid format
+**`minutes`** (required) is a string containing the amount of time which should be logged for the entry.
+Freckle uses the <a href="http://letsfreckle.com/blog/2011/10/more-than-meets-the-eye-the-quick-entry-box/">same logic that the QuickEntry box uses</a>

-* user (*required*)
+to parse the minutes field:

+    0:01 → 1 minute
+    0:30 → 30 minutes
+    0.5  → 30 minutes
+    1    → 1 hour
+    5    → 5 hours
+    5m   → 5 minutes
+    15   → 15 minutes
+    15h  → 15 hours

+If you do your own time parsing, we recommended to use the `HH:MM` format in this field.

+**`date`** (required) is the date the entry should be logged for, given as YYYY-MM-DD.

+The following fields are **optional**:

+**`user`** (optional) can contain a user ID, the email address of a user or the full name of a user (first name and last name separated by a single space).
+If no user is given time is logged for the user authorized by the API token.

-  email or login of the user the entry should be associated with
+**`project_id`** (optional) specifies the ID of the project the entry should be associated with.
+This field takes precedence if `project_name` is given also.

-* project-id

-  ID of the project the entry should be associated with
+**`project_name`** (optional) specifies the name of the project the entry should be associated with.

-* description

-  Description for the entry, including tags

-* date

-  Date formated in YYYY-MM-DD
+**`description`** (optional) contains the entries description, including tags.
+Tags are any substrings of the description that are not preceded by a "!!", are one or two words in length, start and end with the beginning of the entry, the end of the entry or a comma ",", are 30 characters or less in total and don't start with a "!".

+Here are some examples how tags are parsed:

+{% highlight js %}
+// no tags; description text: "This is a description."
+"This is a description."

+// tags: TagA, Tag B; no description text
+"TagA, Tag B"

+// tags: TagA, Tag B; description text: ThisWouldBeATagButItsLongerThan30Chars "TagA, Tag B, ThisWouldBeATagButItsLongerThan30Chars"

+// no tags; description text: "TagA, TagB"
+"!!TagA, Tag B"

+// tags: TagB; description text: "TagA"
+"!TagA, Tag B"

+// tags: TagA; description text: "TagB"
+"TagA, !Tag B"

+// tags: TagA; description text: "This is quite the description" "This is quite the description, TagA"
+{% endhighlight %}

+A "!!" anywhere in the description will stop tag parsing afterwards.

+Descriptions are automatically normalized by Freckle, by removing any extra whitespace, and moving tags to the front in alphabetical order.

 ### Response codes

-* 401 Unauthorized

-  The user is not authorized to access this information or the authentication token is not valid.

-* 422 Unprocessable Entity

-  The request data was not valid.

-* 500 Internal Server Error

-  An error occurred.
-The API call was not processed correctly and should be retried later.
+**`201 Created`** means that the entry was successfully created in is now visible in Freckle.
+The `Location` header in the HTTP response contains the path to this new entry in the API.
+This path contains the entry ID which your application can store so it can update the same entry later.

+Here's an example response:

+    HTTP/1.1 201 Created
+    Server: nginx/1.2.1
+    Date: Sun, 02 Dec 2012 20:56:54 GMT
+    Content-Type: application/json; charset=utf-8
+    Content-Length: 1
+    Connection: keep-alive
+    Status: 201 Created
+    Location: /api/entries/3187878
+    X-Runtime: 33
+    Cache-Control: private, max-age=0, must-revalidate

+**`422 Unprocessable Entity`** means the request data was not valid, for example a required field was omitted, or the exact same entry was submitted within the last minute (this prevents duplicates).

 ### Roles

 All roles can access this resource.
-Freelancers can only create entries in accessible projects.
-You can fetch the accessible projects through the Projects resource.
+Freelancers can only create entries in for projects which they currently have access to (you can query the list of projects through the Projects resource.

 Edit a time entry
 ---------------------